GroEL: Structure

 Under normal physiological conditions, HSP60 is a 60 kilodalton oligomer composed of monomers that form a complex arranged as two stacked heptameric rings.
 This double ring structure forms a large central cavity in which the unfolded protein binds via hydrophobic interactions.
-This structure is typically in equilibrium with each of its individual components: monomers, heptamers, and tetradeceamers.
+This structure is typically in equilibrium with each of its individual components: monomers, heptamers, and tetradecamers.
 Recent studies have begun to suggest that in addition to its typical location in the mitochondria, HSP60 can also be found in the cytoplasm under normal physiological conditions.

 Each subunit of HSP60 has three domains: the apical domain, the equatorial domain, and the intermediate domain.
 The equatorial domain contains the binding site for ATP and for the other heptameric ring.
 The intermediate domain binds the equatorial domain and the apical domain together.
 The intermediate domain induces a conformational change when ATP is bound allowing for an alternation between the hydrophilic and hydrophobic substrate binding sites.
 In its inactive state, the protein is in a hydrophobic state.
 When activated by ATP, the intermediate domain undergoes a conformational change that exposes the hydrophilic region.
 This insures fidelity in protein binding.
 Chaperonin 10 aids HSP60 in folding by acting as a dome-like cover on the ATP active form of HSP60.
 This causes the central cavity to enlarge and aids in protein folding.
 See the above figure for further detail on the structure.